 The windscreen is one of the most protective aspects of a vehicle.
 It protects both the driver as well as the structural integrity of the car.
 The windscreen has a few major functions which outweigh the other minor functions.

-The windscreen serves as a protector when the air bag deploys, nd stops passengers from going through the windscreen.
-It keeps the air bag inside the car, rather than outside, in the case of a loosely fitted windscreen.
+The windscreen serves as a protector when the airbag deploys and it keeps the airbag inside the car, rather than outside.

-There are many elements required to ensure your windscreen is a strong and safe reinforcement.
+There are many elements required to ensure your windscreen is strong and safe.